Mathematics

 - analysis (real analysis with real numbers, complex analysis with complex numbers), vectors, matrices.

-A matrix is a rectangular array of numbers, symbols, or expressions, arranged in rows and columns.
+A matrix is a rectangular array of numbers, symbols, or expressions, arranged in rows and columns (the bar of Isis).
 The number of rows and columns form the dimensions of that matrix.
 Matrices are used to study physical phenomena, such as the motion of rigid bodies.
 In computer graphics, they are used to manipulate 3D models and project them onto a 2-dimensional screen.
 In probability theory and statistics, stochastic matrices are used to describe sets of probabilities (for instance, they are used within the PageRank algorithm that ranks the pages in a Google search, Google creates a matrix with nodes, more links, more connections, higher on the list).

 A stochastic matrix is a square matrix of unknown (not deterministic) coincidences, used to describe the transitions of a Markov chain.
 Each of its entries is a nonnegative real number representing a probability.